-2.3 - An overview of the main Typelt4Me app window
+2.3 - An overview of the main TypeIt4Me app window

 The main app window comprises three core sections.
-The toolbar is where you'll access preferences, print options and help (i.e. this user guide).
+The toolbar is where you'll access your preferences.
 You can also bring up statistics detailing approximately how much time TypeIt4Me has saved you.
-While you are using the app in fully functional demo mode, there is a registration button for when you're ready to purchase and enter a licence code.
-That will go away once you've registered.
+While you are using the app in fully functional demo mode, there is a license button for when you're ready to purchase the app and enter your licence code.
+That button will go away once you've pasted in and registered your details.